makokaz/parallel-distributed-programming/20vgg/README.md

 For a quick experiment, you will want to make both batch size and iterations small (e.g., -m 1 -b 1).

-Turn on/off dropout (--dropout 1/0)
+dropout (--dropout 1)
 --------------------------

 There is a layer called dropout, which randomly turns off (zeros) output of the previous layer (i.e., output_i = 0 with some probability and input_i otherwise).

+Dropout is OFF by default.
+You may turn it on by giving --dropout 1.

 Dropout is generally believed to improve generalization.
-You may turn off this feature during development, to make sure the network is exactly the same throughout iterations.

-You can turn off dropout by --droput 0 (default: 1)
+The reason that dropout is off by default is to make the network behavior more predictable/deterministic and to make the convergence for small training data faster.

 Fix a batch (--single_batch 1)
 --------------------------

 During development, you may want to repeat processing the same mini-batch again and again, to make sure that the network is at least adjusting to the particular mini-batch.
 Combine this with --dropout 0 (and perhaps with a small batch size, like -b 16 or even -b 1).
 In those cases the loss should steadily decrease over iterations.
 If it does not happen, suspect your bug, particularly in your backward phase.

-Data file (-d, --start_data and --end_data)
+Data file (-d, --partial_data and --partial_data_seed)
 --------------------------

 It reads data from the file specified by --cifar_data (-d) option (default: cifar-10-batches-bin/data_batch_1.bin).
 The original data can be obtained from https://www.cs.toronto.edu/~kriz/cifar.html (get "CIFAR-10 binary version (suitable for C programs)" or https://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz).
 It contains 5 datasets and each one has 10000 images.

-If you want to use only a part of data, you can specify a range by --start_data and --end_data. e.g., --start_data 2000 --end_data 3000 uses only 1000 images, from the 2000th image to 2999th image.
+If you want to use only a part of data, you can specify the number of data used by --partial_data option.  --partial_data N randomly chooses N images from the data file.
+You can seed the random number generator to choose those images by --partial_data_seed X.  If N is zero, then the whole data set in the file are used.

 Data for training and validation (--validate_ratio and --validate_interval)
 --------------------------

 A portion of data is reserved for validation and not used for training.
-The ratio of validation data relative to the whole data set is specified by --validate_ratio option (default: 0.1).
-Note that they are taken out from the data specified by --cifar_data, --start_data and --end_data.
-For example, --start_data 2000 --end_data 3000 --validate_ratio 0.1 uses (3000 - 2000) * 0.1 = 100 images for validation and leaves 900 images for training.
+The ratio of validation data relative to the data set is specified by --validate_ratio option (default: 0.1).
+Note that the number of data you specified with --partial_data N counts both training and validation data.
+For example, --partial_data 1000 --validate_ratio 0.1 uses 1000 * 0.1 = 100 images for validation and leaves 900 images for training.

 Fractions are rounded down.
 If the number of validation data becomes zero as a result, the validation won't be performed at all.